-Due to a young child’s egocentric nature, ME was one of the very 1st themes covered in preschool.
-Variations on ME was woven into other ‘themes’ as the year progressed.
-For example, during our Night Time theme, with bedtime rituals, we would also discuss brushing teeth.
+Due to a young children’s egocentric nature, ME was one of the very 1st themes covered in preschool.
+And, as the year progressed, variations on ME was woven into other ‘themes’.
+For example, during our Night Time theme, with bedtime rituals, we’d also discuss brushing teeth.
 Nurturing your child’s competency in their self-care skills is important for their development.
-I’ve found learning skills can always be done in a fun way.
-To that end, try the fingerplay I Have a Little Toothbrush.
-Your kiddo can have their toothbrush in hand as they act out the movements!
+Just as in learning other skills, learning self-care skills can be done in a fun way!
+Start out with the fingerplay I Have a Little Toothbrush.
+(The words to the fingerplay are in the image) After learning the words, your kiddo can act out the movements with toothbrush in hand!

-You can really let your creativity loose for learning opportunities during the early years of your kiddo’s life!
+Feel free to release your creativity when thinking of learning opportunities during the early years of your kiddo’s life!
 I’m a big fan of learning using loose parts.
 Luckily a lot of learning activities use loose parts found right in your own home!
-Here’s one you can use following brushing the teeth in the morning!
+In fact you can use this one right after everyone’s teeth are brushed in the morning!

 Variety of brushes

 • Collect brushes from around your house, garage and shed